HARBOUR SEAL

 AT THE WILDLIFE PARK

-We have recently rescued 3 harbour seals.
-Pamina and Ina, our permanent seals, came to us after their collection closed and they had nowhere else togo.
-Nelly our other Seal, sadly had her enclosure destroyed in a tidal surge and needed to find a temporary home.
-We stepped in and later introduced her to Pamina and Ina.
-All three are currently living in our second sea lion pool while we build a brand-new seal enclosure in our old goat and emu enclosure.
+We have recently rescued three Harbour Seals.
+Pamina & Ina, came to us after their collection closed and they had nowhere else to go.
+Nelly, our other Seal, sadly had her enclosure destroyed in a tidal surge and needed to find a temporary home.
+We stepped in and later introduced her to Pamina & Ina.
+All three are currently living in our second Sea Lion pool while we build a brand new enclosure for them.

 HABITAT